mrzealot/preprocessorblog/_posts/2023-02-01-cal-newport-digital-minimalism.md

 > Long before Henry David Thoreau exclaimed "simplicity, simplicity, simplicity," Marcus Aurelius asked: "You see how few things you have to do to live a satisfying and reverent life?"

 In light of my reading list so far, this seems to indicate that we're on the right track...
-So let's get started!
+So let's dig in!

 <br>